Contact | Donate

 3 photo sierra spark

 Wildfire Resilience Month begins with the region’s first Wildfire Ready Festival, Sierra Spark!
+The goal for this event is to provide wildfire safety education in a way that is approachable, engaging, and rooted in community connection.

 May 7 | 6:00 – 8:00 PM